mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfoutput>
 ```

-While it's not strictly necessary to prepend the recordset name before the column name inside the ```<cfoutput>```, it's strongly recommended that you do in order to prevent referencing the wrong variable scope.
+While it's not required to prepend the recordset name before the column name inside the ```<cfoutput>```, it's strongly recommended that you do in order to prevent referencing the wrong variable scope.

-You can also loop through a query using standard loop constructs, though they differ when using tags and script.
+You can also loop through a query using standard loop constructs, though they differ markedly when using tags versus scripts.

 #### Tag